-Be calm, supportive, and direct with your kids when a pet’s death occurs.
+Be calm, supportive, and direct with your kids when a pet dies.
 Allow your child to ask questions and answer them honestly, only using enough detail for their age level.
 Avoid using euphemisms that may confuse them.
 (Keep in mind that children begin to understand the finality of death around age four.)

 My miniature schnauzer died when I was an adolescent.
 She was hit by a car in front of our house.
-It destroyed me emotionally because it meant that my worst fear came true.
+It destroyed me emotionally because it meant that my worst fear had come true.
 My mother told me to stop crying a few days later.
-I know now that she did this because my negative emotions made my grandmother uncomfortable.
+I know she did this because my negative emotions made my grandmother uncomfortable.
 But holding in those feelings only led to depression and increased my anxiety.

 Validate your child’s emotions.

 It is important to validate your child’s initial reactions to their loss.
 Negative emotions like sadness, anger, and fear are normal, healthy responses to losing someone or something you love.
 Let your children see your sadness, as well.
 Reassure them that grief is okay and necessary—it is a natural consequence of our love.